solliancenet/tech-immersion-data-ai/ai-exp1/README.md

    ![The bot creation script and parameters are highlighted.](media/cmd-bot-script.png 'Command Prompt')

-8. This script will take around 10 minutes to run. **Important:** Keep the window open.
+8. This script will take around 20 minutes to run. **Important:** Keep the window open.

+   > **Note**: You can continue with Task 4, as it is independent of the script, as you wait for the script to complete.

+   > **Note**: Sometimes you will not see the script completing message, but instead, a message stating “Publishing to Azure…” in green.
+If you see this message, you can safely continue with the rest of the lab.

 ## Task 4: Load and explore the Virtual Assistant Skills starter solution